 Application credentials (including official electronic transcripts) also can be emailed to the Office of Graduate Admission at email@example.com.
 Please make sure your name is on all documents.

-The MA PRAD program admits students for Fall and Winter quarter.
-There are no deadlines to submit an application, the admission committee regularly reviews new applications for Fall and Winter quarter.
+The MA PRAD program admits students for Fall, Winter and Spring quarters.
+There are no deadlines to submit an application, the admission committee regularly reviews new applications for Fall, Winter and Spring quarter.

 Priority deadlines are set below for students interested in admission scholarships.
 Admission scholarships are based on merit.
 A minimum 3.7 GPA is required to be considered for an admission scholarship: